KWangLab/NatCommun_Sahni2024/0. Data/README.md

 ## Data availability
-The CODEFACS, LIRICS, SOCIAL, CytoSPACE, and SPECIAL data (and relevant data) generated in this study have been deposited to XX.
+The CODEFACS, LIRICS, SOCIAL, CytoSPACE, and SPECIAL data (and relevant data) generated in this study have been deposited to https://zenodo.org/records/13172848.

 ## IRIS Data:
 ### benchmark